lg198/psvd-netbooks/README.md

 ## Prereqs

+The images **must** be generated on a Linux computer.
+Sorry about that.

 You'll need to have `git` installed on your system, as well as `curl, rsync, genisoimage, pv`.
 You must also install the `syslinux` and `syslinux-utils` packages.
 Install those by executing the following command:
 ```
 sudo apt-get install git curl rsync genisoimage pv syslinux syslinux-utils